 After checking into our surprisingly rustic hostel (complete with charming features such as indoor smoking areas, and complimentary dirty forks and towels), we made our way across the city to the university.
-The opening ceremony was characterised by two unexpected lectures on the international political economy and changing political geography, which were relished by all of #TeamLSE, as well as the usual opening ceremony features which we marked off on our bingo sheets – a late-starting and half-full ceremony, an uncomfortable lack of questions for the panellists, and a fluctuating level of attention paid by LSE delegates.
+The opening ceremony was characterised by two lectures on the international political economy and changing political geography, which were relished by all of #TeamLSE, as well as the usual opening ceremony features which we marked off on our bingo sheets – a late-starting and half-full ceremony, an uncomfortable lack of questions for the panellists, and a fluctuating level of attention paid by LSE delegates.

 Committees began immediately after, and #TeamLSE threw themselves straight into debate.
 With a variety of topics related to the subject of ‘Global Polarity and Regional Ambitions,’ delegates put their training and research into practice in a wide range of contexts.
 Some committees put our penchant for social sciences to work, with the African Union discussing continental free trade and DISEC tackling international peace and security related to nuclear weapons.
-Other committees drew more from their research on current issues; the Arab League took on the Qatar Diplomatic Crisis and UN Women tackled child marries and FGM in sub-Saharan Africa.
-After an afternoon of debating and bloc-building, #TeamLSE we made our way to the social that evening, where we enjoyed eye-wateringly sour wings and a few rounds of pub quizzing before heading home to carry on the party LSE-style (the girls’ dorm didn’t put their laptops away until after midnight).
+Other committees drew more from their research on current issues; the Arab League took on the Qatar Diplomatic Crisis and UN Women addressed child marriages and FGM in sub-Saharan Africa.
+After an afternoon of debating and bloc-building, #TeamLSE made our way to the social that evening, where we enjoyed eye-wateringly sour wings and a few rounds of pub quizzing before heading home to carry on the party LSE-style (the girls’ dorm didn’t put their laptops away until after midnight).

 In the morning, we emerged fresh-faced ready to take on our final day.
 As well as passing resolutions, there was plenty of time for other events, including a dancing raid on UN Women by the African Union, a ‘moo-off’ and performance of the Cha Cha Slide by UN Women for the Arab League, and even a proposal from one LSE delegate to another!!
-Another core aspect of the weekend was the relentless and traumatic criticism of #TeamLSE, in part from the more self-deprecating corner of the delegation.
+Another core aspect of the weekend was the relentless and traumatic criticism of #TeamLSE, shockingly in part from the more self-deprecating corner of the delegation.
 Delegates took to Twitter to roast each other, the chairs, and the conference itself, and the results have become legendary.

 We’d like to extend special congratulations to those delegates who picked up awards during the conference: